ficcdaf/ficd-blog/ficd/posts/2024-10-12-2_The Lovecraftian Internet.md

 </div>
 No more.

 The spores are already sprouting, recycling the decaying corporate internet into binary compost.
-My only goal is to help you feed the fungi, should you wish.

-Welcome to the small web.

 <div class="image-container">
 <img src="./images/mush.png" alt="A dithered monochrome image of two white mushroom caps sprouting from tree bark">